Apurv7777/Old-English-Translator/README.md

 # Old-English-Translator ;
- - This a fun-app in which , it translates the text  into minion's language .
+ - This a fun-app in which , it translates the text  into old english language .

 ## My Learnings ;